-- If you're looking for spouses or children and they're not on the Site Map, the Search function at the top of each page will locate any pages they're in.
-Note that you need to use more than 3 characters for the search to be able to find anything.
+- If you're looking for people and they're not on the Site Map, the Search function at the top of each page will locate any pages they're in.
+Note that you need to use at least 3 characters for the search to be able to find anything.

 - The links in the navigation box at the bottom of each Lineage page point north to parents, east and west to siblings and south to children.